microsoft/api-guidelines/graph/patterns/dictionary.md

 ```

 Please note that schema validation will fail due to the casing of `Dictionary`.
-This warning should be suppressed. //// TODO file issue for this
+This warning should be suppressed.

 ### Defining a dictionary property
 The following example shows defining a dictionary property, "userTags", on the item entity type.